Table of Contents

 1. Eid-ul-Fitr (Hari Raya Aidilfitri)

 Eid al-Fitr, known as Hari Raya Aidilfitri in Malaysia, is one of the biggest and most anticipated festivals in the country, marking the end of the holy month of Ramadan.
-Leading up to the holiday, Muslims engage in a month of fasting, prayer, and reflection, focusing on self-discipline and empathy for the less fortunate.
+Since Eid follows the Islamic calendar, the date changes every year.

-Homes are beautifully decorated with oil lamps and vibrant lights, and the air is filled with a festive spirit as people visit each other, exchange gifts, and seek forgiveness.
+Homes are beautifully decorated with oil lamps and string lights, and the air is filled with a festive spirit as people visit each other, exchange gifts, and seek forgiveness.
 While the public holiday officially lasts only two days, the celebration typically continues for a month.

 2. Chinese New Year